rafael1856/ai-chatsql/README.md

     ```
       then reload your .bashrc runnig source .bashrc (only first time)

+5. Setup conda enviroment
+    Linux
+        from bash terminal, in the app folder
+        run: source ./setup_conda
+    Windows
+        from powershell terminal, in the app folder
+        run: conda env create -f conda_config.yaml

 # Running the Chatbot
+    Linux
      - run: chmod 755 ./start.sh (it is was not executable)
      ./start.sh
+    Windows
+        streamlit run src/app.py

    The chatbot UI will open in your default web browser.

 # How to use it

-* Ask questions - Post questions related to data stored in the database the chatbot is connected to
+* Ask questions related to data stored in the database the chatbot is connected to
 * Get answers - Enjoy the structured and dynamic answers the chatbot provides
 * Save conversations - Preserve conversations into a markdown file for your future use